wp-plugins/powerpress/readme.txt

 * Translation support is now complete.
 Please visit the following link if you would like to have a version in your language: [http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/translating-powerpress/](http://create.blubrry.com/resources/powerpress/advanced-tools-and-options/translating-powerpress/)

-== 5.0 beta1 ==
+== 5.0-beta1 ==
-* Released TBA
+* Released 8/6/2013
-* Taxonomy Podcasting added (Sponsored by [Blubrry Create](http://create.blubrry.com) )
+* Taxonomy Podcasting added (New feature sponsored by [AfterBuzzTV.com](http://afterbuzztv.com/))
 * Post Type Podcasting added
-* MediaElement.js HTML5/CSS Audio and Video player added
+* MediaElement.js HTML5/CSS Audio and Video player added.
+You must have WordPress 3.6+ to use this player.
+* Embed player will now use the MediaElement.js player when selected
 * Added define `POWERPRESS_NO_PODCAST_FEED`, if set to true in wp-config, PowerPress will not add the default podcast feed with slug name 'podcast'.
 For users who exclusively want a page or category called 'podcast'.
 NOTE: There will be no podcast only feed provided by default when this define is set, use at your own risk.
+* iTunes and RSS image settings moved to "Artwork" tab.
+* New iTunes Episode image option added to both the Artwork tab as well as the Episode Entry Box (Thanks Robin Brinkler and Daniel Lewis for suggesting the features)
 * jQuery based watermark replaced with HTML5 placeholder values, the jquery.watermark.js is no longer packaged with PowerPress.
-* iTunes and RSS image settings moved to "Artwork" tab.
+* Fixed bug with *Feed Episode Maximizer* RSS <description> having the invalid characters when used with WordPRess 3.6.
+* *Feed Episode Maximizer* is no longer experimental, we've successfully used the feature on a number of podcasts without issue for over a year now.

 = 4.0.9 =